 - After that, check the box of Make Unconstrained Variables Non-Negative.

-- Lastly, select Simplex LP from the Select a Solving Method drop-down list.
+- Finally, select Simplex LP from the Select a Solving Method drop-down list.

 - Correspondingly, select the Solve button.